FabeG/guick/README.md

-# guick : a Graphical User Interface for CLI using click or Typer
+# guick : a Graphical User Interface for CLI using Click or Typer

 ## Introduction

-guick (Graphical User Interface Creation Kit) can transform your command line interface (CLI) based on click or Typer into a graphical user interface (GUI) with just a few lines of code.
+guick (Graphical User Interface Creation Kit) can transform your command line interface (CLI) based on [Click] (https://click.palletsprojects.com/en/stable/)or [Typer](https://typer.tiangolo.com/) into a graphical user interface (GUI) with just a few lines of code.

-guick is built on top of [click](https://click.palletsprojects.com/en/stable/) and [wxPython](https://www.wxpython.org/).
+guick is built on top of [Click](https://click.palletsprojects.com/en/stable/) and [wxPython](https://www.wxpython.org/).

 ## Installation